 ‘Ethics is the backbone of a functioning society.
-The Week of Integrity aims to bring together multiple stakeholders to foster the debate, promote learning and make an impact.
+The Week of Integrity brings multiple stakeholders together to foster the debate, promote learning and make an impact.
+In the Netherlands, over 90 organizations with an estimated workforce of 420,000 people are committed to this initiative.
 We have now started to build a global network of Weeks of Integrity and I welcome anyone who would want to join us in this effort.’

 The Week of Integrity takes place each year, from 1 until 9 December, prior to the UN Anti-Corruption Day.
 In some countries, partners may chose different dates, depending on the local situation.
 Please take a look at the Network page at this site to learn more.

 The International Closing conference of the Week of Integrity is being held in the Peace Palace, The Hague (the Netherlands).
 For more information on past and future conferences, visit the Conference page of this site.

 The Week of Integrity Foundation is responsible for the organization of the Week of Integrity and serves as a vessel for the growing initiative.
 Since its inception, the Week of Integrity has grown significantly with other countries taking up the concept.
 To uphold the multi-stakeholder aspect and enable further expansion, the initiator (ICC Netherlands) decided to create a foundation.
 Its objective is to promote business integrity in the broadest sense, in the Netherlands as well as abroad.